Zoe Lofgren: Tech policy

 In 2021, Lofgren opposed a series of bipartisan proposals aiming to "break up" Big Tech companies through antitrust enforcement.
 Alongside a group of other members of the California congressional delegation, she criticized the "antitrust package" due to concerns about its impact on the U.S. tech industry.
 Following allegations that Lofgren's opposition to antitrust measures were potentially influenced by her daughter's employment as a corporate counsel for Google, Lofgren was defended by colleagues Ro Khanna and Anna Eshoo, who called these criticisms "ad hominem attacks".

 In 2022, Lofgren was one of 16 Democrats to vote against the Merger Filing Fee Modernization Act of 2021, an antitrust package that would crack down on corporations for anti-competitive behavior.

+In 2025, Lofgren introduced the Foreign Anti‑Digital Piracy Act (FADPA), which establishes a procedure allowing copyright owners and exclusive licensees to ask U.S. district courts to require internet providers to block access to foreign websites or online services that are alleged to facilitate copyright infringement.

 Energy policy

 Lofgren has routinely voted for bills that would expand renewable energy investments.
 She believes that a clean energy infrastructure is required to curb the effects of climate change.
 In 2018, Lofgren co-sponsored the Nuclear Energy Innovation Capabilities Act.
 In February 2019, she co-sponsored the Green New Deal resolution (H.Res.
 109).